 There’s no doubt she will improve for this and we have not seen the best of her by a long way; it might be the same for the remarkable Aidan O’Brien outfit after the trainer equalled Henry Cecil’s record of winners with Love’s victory.

 As the runners entered the straight, the race started to hot up, with Audarya and Armory moving into challenging positions.
-First-up off a 300-day break; the Aidan O’Brien-trained filly fended off Audarya and last year’s Cox Plate runner-up, Armory, to salute by three-quarters of a length in the 2000m feature; having won three Group 1 races in the 1000 Guineas, Epsom Oaks and Yorkshire Oaks before heading to the paddock last August; the daughter of Galileo was sent around as an even-money favourite in the Prince of Wales’s Stakes under one of the world’s best; Ryan Moore.
+First-up off a 300-day break; the Aidan O’Brien-trained filly fended off Audarya and last year’s Cox Plate runner-up, Armory, to salute by three-quarters of a length in the 2000m feature; having won three Group 1 races in the 1000 Guineas, Epsom Oaks and Yorkshire Oaks before heading to the 2021 Paddock Stakes last August; the daughter of Galileo was sent around as an even-money favourite in the Prince of Wales’s Stakes under one of the world’s best; Ryan Moore.

 She’s very genuine, said trainer Aidan O’Brien.